bbc/accessibility-news-and-you/accessibility-and-testing-with-read-and-write.md

 ---
 layout: page
-title: Accessibility and Testing with Read and Write
+title: Accessibility and Testing with Read&Write
 ---

 Read&Write literacy software makes the web more accessible for users with dyslexia, reading other learning difficulties, or anyone whose first language isn't English.